Benned-H/spot_skills/README.md

 To launch the demonstration on the real robot, complete the following steps:

-1. Using the tablet, teleoperate the Spot to a free region.
+1. Using the tablet, teleoperate Spot to an open area free of obstacles.
 2. Verify that you can ping Spot using the following command, with `<SPOT_IP>` filled in using the `hostname` value from the corresponding file in `spot_skills/secrets`.

 ```bash